Karmalakas/grav-plugin-swiper-js/README.md

 If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

+## !Note
+Currently, only manual installation available.
+Maybe plugin will be added to GPM in the future, but not yet.

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/swiper-js/swiper-js.yaml`